shivam5992/aster/readme.md

 5. Changes the visuals according to data, for example - generates word clouds for text data and pairplots for numerical datasets
 6. Uses a config to create new kernels

+### How Aster Works

+Aster first understands the inputs given in the config by the user and the types of columns present in the dataset.
+According to this information, aster dynamically chooses the most relevant code / text templates and appends them to the baseline kernel.
+For example, if the dataset is belongs to text classification category, then aster will generate some wordclouds, will not perform correlation charts, pair plots or categorical variable distributions.
+While if the dataset is non text classification type, then aster will choose the most relevant templates, for example - distribution of categorical variables, missing value treatments etc.

 ### Detailed table of contents

 Aster creates following contents based on the type of data.